-How many people, P_n , were in the town at time $n=0$?
+a.
+How many people, $P_n$ , were in the town at time n = 0?
 Write your answer correct to the nearest whole number.

+b.
 How many more people will there be in the third year than in the fourth year?
 Write your answer correct to the nearest whole number.

+c.
 According to this difference equation, the number of people in the City increases by a certain percentage each year before taking into account the 45 people that come from Hope Town.
-What i this percentage increase?
+What is this percentage increase?
 Write your answer correct to one decimal place.

-1 mark How many years will it be until there are over 15000 people in the City?
-1 mark Show that the sequence generated by this difference equation is not arithmetic.
-1 mark a.
-What is the common difference in this sequence? ---- ------------- -------- ------------ --------- ----------- -- b.
-Find how many babies will be born in the city in the 5th year.
+d.
+How many years will it be until there are over 15000 people in the City?

+e.
+Show that the sequence generated by this difference equation is not arithmetic.

+b.